koteykaby/comrade/README.md

 ## Progress

-I think almost all is done for actual playing, but correctly it is missing correct battleserver implementation (packet structure not fully understood).
-If you have idea - feel free to countribute
+I think almost all is done for actual playing, but currently it is missing correct battleserver implementation (packet sending/modifying not fully understood).
+If you have idea - feel free to countribute!

 For now is implemented: